PATRICK079/SUSTAINABLE_CLOTHING/README.md

 The database schema was created using postgreSQL GUI

-## Creating Tables and Inserting Values into our
+## Creating Tables and Inserting Values into our tables

 CREATE TABLE sustainable_clothing (